Note: This post contains affiliate links to support my blogging addiction!

 1 tbsp. cider vinegar

-1/2 tsp. finely grated tangelo rind
+1/2 tsp. finely grated tangelo rind3 cloves garlic, finely chopped

 For the tangelo pico de gallo: